Approval-Based Voting with Mixed Goods: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by ARC Laureate Project FL200100204 on ``Trustworthy AI'', by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, by the Deutsche Forschungsgemeinschaft under grant BR 4744/2-1 and the Graduiertenkolleg ``Facets of Complexity'' (GRK 2434), and by an NUS Start-up Grant.
-We thank the anonymous reviewers for their valuable feedback.
+This work was supported by ARC Laureate Project FL200100204 on ``Trustworthy AI'', by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, by the Deutsche Forschungsgemeinschaft under grant BR 4744/2-1 and the Graduiertenkolleg ``Facets of Complexity'' (GRK 2434), and by an NUS Start-up Grant.
+We would like to thank the anonymous reviewers for their valuable comments.